Piano Recital: Danae Dörken

 de Falla: Danza ritual del fuego from the Ballet El amor brujo

-In 1914, Manuel de Falla (1876 – 1946) composed a “Gitanería” (gypsy piece), which he named “El Amor Brujo“.
+In 1914, Manuel de Falla (1876 – 1946) composed a “Gitanería” (Romany piece), which he named “El Amor Brujo“.
 Later, 1916, he transformed this into an orchestral version with three short songs for mezzo-soprano.
 In 1924, de Falla created a “ballet pantomímico” from this music, which by now is the most well-known version.
 Finally, around 1930, de Falla created a suite for piano “El Amor Brujo” (G.69), using four popular movements from the ballet:

 - Danza del terror

 Here, my expectations originate from the enthralling recordings by Arthur Rubinstein (1887 – 1982).
 Even though these may not fulfill all of today’s standards, they do indeed convey the fanaticism of a ritual dance, the heat of the fire, the heat of the emotions—while retaining clarity, a precise touch…